-Bath Time Benefits: Three Excellent Reasons to Scrub Your Dog
+Bath Time Benefits: Three Excellent Reasons To Scrub Your Dog

 Must-Have Dog Bathing Supplies:

-Nice-to-Have Dog Bathing Supplies:
+Nice-To-Have Dog Bathing Supplies:

 Gather your dog bathing supplies in one accessible spot near the tub or shower (or sink if she is compact), and make sure you can reach them all, including her towels—leaving a soggy dog standing in the tub while you sprint down the hall for them is a sure recipe for a watery mishap.

+- Gently detangle your dog’s coat and pick apart mats with the comb or slicker brush; use the small scissors to carefully cut out mats you can’t detangle and brush out.
 Quick Tip: You will never be able to detangle densely matted hair once it’s wet.
 Always do this when your dog is dry.

-How to Bathe a Stinky Dog: Getting Down and Dirty
+How To Bathe A Stinky Dog: Getting Down And Dirty

 This is an excellent time to use her favorite toy and a small treat or two to lure your dog to the bathtub.
 If she resists, leash her and gently lead her to the bath.
 But never use anger to motivate her: she'll hear it in your voice immediately and learn to loathe bath time.
 Likewise, she can sense when you're anticipating an ordeal.
 Instead stay calm and positive, and use treats as rewards—you want her to associate her bath time with pleasure.
 And bring a water toy into the tub to distract her if you think it will help.
 Note: Always close the door once you're in the wash room—she may escape the tub, but will at least stay confined to a smaller area.

+- Continue scrubbing, working down her shoulders, around to her throat and chest, her front legs, and her front feet, using the rubber massaging tool or your own fingers.
+This should feel divine to her.
 Quick Tip: Liquid shampoo applied directly to a long-haired dog can lodge in one spot.
 Diluting it with a little water ahead of time will help you distribute it more evenly.